OT & PT & ST, oh my!

 A baby is born.
 After starting to breath air, what is her very first job?
 To eat.
 If a child's oral-motor skills are compromised by any type of disorder or delay in development, eating can be a scary, dangerous task.
 A pediatric speech therapist is an expert in treating these difficulties with knowledge, skill, and compassion.

 A bit later in childhood, one of the most complex and vitally important parts of growing up is the development of speech & language.
 Like eating, the use of language can seem deceptively simple when in fact, it is a very complicated multi-faceted process.
 When a disorder or delay is present, one or several of these facets can be compromised and can affect the child's ability to communicate effectively.
 Once again, pediatric speech therapists come to the rescue in this area.

 Some feeding and/or communication difficulties can be caused by cognitive deficits - disorders of sequencing, problem-solving, or memory.
 Pediatric speech therapists have extensive education and training in handling these specific challenges.

-Finally, when a child is unable to effectively communicate, over time he or she may resort to acts of aggression or other forms of misbehavior.
-While all pediatric therapists participate in behavior management when needed, speech therapists are often the most highly skilled in this challenging area.
+Finally, when a child is unable to effectively communicate, over time he or she may resort to acts of aggression or other forms of challenging behaviors.
+While all pediatric therapists participate in behavior management, speech therapists are especially skilled in social skill development.

 To summarize, pediatric Speech therapists provide evaluation and treatment of:

 Think your child might benefit from speech therapy?
-CICK HERE - We look forward to hearing from you!
+CLICK HERE - We look forward to hearing from you!